Bioinformatics Internship (Academic Year 2018/2019)

 We are seeking a highly motivated and capable Computational biology / bioinformatics intern with extensive experience and interest in translational cancer research and biomarker development.
 This position requires experience in scientific programming, statistical methods development and implementation, and an understanding of cancer biology cell biology and human genetics.

-Tempus is accepting resumes for paid full time summer internships.
+Tempus is accepting resumes for paid internships for the academic calendar year.

 Duties and Responsibilities: